Seun32/cs401_team4/Ashton/README.md

 Note: `feature_attribution.py` will skip certain bird photos if it (1.) misidentifies the bird species, or (2.) can't confidentally recognize any attributes/concepts in a photo

-Note: `feat_attr.sh` was the respective bash file to run `feature_attribution.py` on CARC servers.
+Note: `feat_attr.sh` was the respective bash file to run `feature_attribution.py` on USC CARC servers.
 You can still refer to that bash file to understand how testing was done.